Special offer

 Templates for welcome back to work letters

-Use these templates as a starting point for drafting welcome back to work letters that make your employees feel comfortable and appreciated as they return to the workplace.
+Companies use these templates as a starting point for drafting welcome-back-to-work letters that support returning employees and facilitate employee returns, helping employees feel comfortable and appreciated as they return to the workplace.

 General welcome back to work letter